 If you don’t like cinnamon in your coffee, then leave it out. but I’m telling you, the addition of the cinnamon is what makes this iced coffee so delicious!!

-Add some ice and add some cream if you’d like.
-I mentioned above that I’m personally addicted to Coffee Mate french vanilla flavored creamer – so I added just a splash of that as well.
-This will make 32 oz of coffee, and I refill my 12 oz mug almost 3 times throughout the day.
+Add some ice cubes and add some cream (or milk or oat milk if or cashew milk) or whatever else you want to meet your personal preference for the perfect cup of coffee.
+I mentioned above that I’m personally addicted to Coffee Mate French vanilla flavored creamer – so I added just a splash of that as well.
+This will make 32 oz. of coffee, and I refill my 12 oz. mug almost 3 times throughout the day.

 A great gift idea would be to just add the dry ingredients to the mason jar and add the recipe card to the outside.